Downey Smile Center

 A decaying or infected tooth can leave you in a great deal of pain and make your mouth susceptible to further damage.
 Find relief right away at the Downey Smile Center.
-Won Young Kim, DDS, and John Pham, DMD, offer expert root canal services to families in the Downey, California, area.
-They also have a knack for turning this scary-sounding procedure into a “that wasn’t so bad” experience.
+Won Young Kim, DDS offers expert root canal services to families in the Downey, California, area.
+He also has a knack for turning this scary-sounding procedure into a “that wasn’t so bad” experience.
 Call our friendly staff to make an appointment before your tooth causes any more trouble.

 A root canal is a procedure that attempts to save a decayed or infected tooth.
 During treatment, your dentist will remove the pulp (nerves, blood vessels, and connective tissue) inside the tooth, then disinfect and seal the tooth to prevent further damage.
 Since the pulp inside the tooth isn’t vital to the function or health of the tooth, removal isn’t a problem.